 - 1 bay leaf

-- 1 medium Yukon Gold potato, or Russet, peeled and diced
+- 2 medium Yukon Gold potatoes, peeled and large (1-inch) diced (about 3 cups)

-2 Break the corn cobs in half and add them to the saucepan.
-Add the milk and bay leaf.
+2 Break the corn cobs in half (after you've stripped off the corn) and add the cobs to the pot.
+Add the milk and the bay leaf.
 Bring to a boil and reduce heat to a bare simmer.
-Cover the pot and cook for 30 minutes.
+Cover the pot and cook for 20 minutes.
 Make sure the heat is as low as can be and still maintain a gentle simmer (on our stove we had to use the "warm" setting) to prevent scalding the milk on the bottom of the pan.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!